-What do I do if I think I have been a victim of identity theft?
+What do I do if I’ve been a victim of identity theft?

 Initial fraud alerts

-You can place an initial fraud alert on your credit report if you believe you are (or are about to become), a victim of fraud or identity theft.
+You can place an initial fraud alert on your credit report if you believe you are, or are about to become, a victim of fraud or identity theft.
 Credit reporting companies will keep that alert on your file for one year.
-After one year the initial fraud alert will expire and be removed, you have the option to place another initial fraud alert at that time.
-An initial fraud alert requires that the creditor take reasonable steps to make sure the person making a new credit request in your name is actually you.
-If you provide a telephone number, the lender must call you or take reasonable steps to verify whether you are the person making the credit request.
+After one year, the initial fraud alert will expire and be removed.
+You have the option to place another fraud alert at that time.

-When you place an extended fraud alert in your file, you're entitled to order two free copies of your credit report from each nationwide credit reporting company over a 12 month period.
+When you place an extended fraud alert on your file, you're entitled to order two free copies of your credit report from each nationwide credit reporting company over a 12 month period.

 An extended alert is good for seven years.
-An extended alert requires that the creditor contact you in person or through the telephone number or other contact method you designate to verify whether you are the person making the credit request.
+It requires that the creditor contact you in person or through the telephone number or other contact method you designate to verify whether you are the person making the credit request before extending new credit.

-Under a new federal law effective September 21, 2018, you can freeze and unfreeze your credit record for free at the three nationwide credit reporting companies – Experian, TransUnion, and Equifax – no matter what state you live in.
-A security freeze also called a credit freeze, stops new creditors from accessing your credit file and others from opening accounts in your name, until you lift the freeze.
+Under federal law, you can freeze and unfreeze your credit record for free at the three nationwide credit reporting companies – Experian, TransUnion, and Equifax.
+A security freeze, also called a credit freeze, stops new creditors from accessing your credit file and others from opening accounts in your name, until you lift the freeze.
 The federal law requiring free security freezes does not apply to someone who requests your credit report for employment, tenant-screening, or insurance purposes.

 Because most businesses will not open credit accounts without checking your credit report, a freeze can stop identity thieves from opening new accounts in your name.
 Be mindful that a freeze doesn't prevent identity thieves from taking over existing accounts.